intel/llvm/sycl/doc/UsersManual.md

 **`-f[no-]sycl-force-inline-kernel-lambda`**

-  Enables/Disables inlining of the kernel lambda operator into the compiler generated generated entry point function.
+  Enables/Disables inlining of the kernel lambda operator into the compiler generated entry point function.
 This flag does not apply to ESIMD kernels.
   Enabled by default.